HoodieRat/Atomizer/README.md

 3. Use the generated bridge/shim as your new entrypoint.
 4. Restore originals anytime from backups.

-## Industry Use
+## Use Cases

-Ideal for refactoring legacy JS, preparing for modularization, or auditing code structure.
+- Refactoring legacy or monolithic JS files into modular code.
+- Preparing codebases for modernization or migration.
+- Auditing code structure and dependencies.

+---

+*For more details, see the documentation or run the tool with your own JS files.*